rewtnull/kernel-changelog-shell-parser/README.md

 	    - sh

-	kcp.sh has built in sanity checks and will exit if any of these conditions are not met.
+	kcp.sh has built in sanity checks and will exit if these conditions are not met.

 CONFIGURATION